drazdra/UNN/README.md

 Once the learning is done, the neural network can then compare these token patterns and see how compatible they are.

-Do not think that every "star"/"pizza"/"circle" pattern is a separate isolated group.
-No, neural networks have a way to measure how *close* the pattern is to every other token and to decide on its similarity based on that.
-So we don't really have fixed *groups*, instead we have a way to measure the chance of a token coming based on its *similarity level*.
+Do not think that every "star", "pizza", or "circle" pattern is a separate, isolated group.
+No, neural networks have a way to measure how *close* a pattern is to every other token and to decide on its similarity based on that.
+So, we don't really have fixed *groups*.
+Instead, we have a way to measure the chance of a token coming based on its *similarity level*.
 A circle pattern is closer to a pizza pattern than to a star.
-And each token's pattern has multiple such figures inside.
+And each token's pattern has multiple such figures within it.

 Until learning happens, nobody knows which token groupings will be reflected, nor which patterns the neural network will create to unite them.
 But after learning, the figures represent the chances for every token to happen next to every other token, and their *similarity* level forms stable token combinations.